Mico27/gbs-DynamicProjectilePlugin/README.md

 Each slot has a matching checkbox (*Run On Remove script* and friends) so an individual slot can opt out.

-*Set Projectile Tile Hit Script* holds **one script per face of the tile** — run it once per face, or leave it on *Any* to fill all four at once.
+**Set Projectile Tile Hit Script** holds one script per side of the tile.
+Run it once per side, or leave it on **Any** to fill all four at once.

 ### 4. Trim the Behaviours You Do Not Use (optional)

 Every behaviour except Default has an on/off switch under **Settings → Engine → Dynamic Projectiles**.
-These are compile-time switches — turning one off removes its code from the ROM rather than merely skipping it at runtime.
+These take effect at build time, so turning one off removes its code from the ROM rather than skipping it while the game runs.
 The behaviours are by far the biggest lever on the plugin's ROM cost.

-The three shared impact scripts have their own switches too — **Enable script: Tile Hit / Actor Hit / Tile Enter** — which remove the trigger, its global and its native from the ROM. **Tile hit script per face** sits under the first of those and decides whether the tile hit trigger keeps four scripts or one.
+The three shared impact scripts have their own switches, **Enable script: Tile Hit**, **Actor Hit** and **Tile Enter**, which remove them from the ROM entirely. **Tile hit script per face** sits under the first of those and decides whether the tile hit trigger keeps four scripts or one.

 The events refuse to compile against a behaviour or script that has been switched off, naming the offending scene, rather than silently producing a projectile that does nothing.
 The one exception is the per-slot checkboxes: a slot ticking *Run Tile Hit script* while that switch is off simply has the flag cleared, since a field cannot be hidden based on an engine setting and the flag would be dead weight either way.
 Turning the switch back on restores it without touching the slot.